syl20bnr/spacemacs-elpa-mirror/melpa/railscasts-reloaded-theme-readme.txt

-An Emacs port of the awesome Railscasts theme as used by Ryan Bates
+The awesome Railscasts theme as used by Ryan Bates